 Key stage 5

-The BIE Faculty offer 5 Key Stage 5 qualifications; Business, Computer Science, Media and Law.
+The Business and Computing Faculty offer various Key Stage 5 qualifications; Business, Computer Science, and Media.

 Scheme of Work